sidsenkumar11/Travel-Planner/README.md

 2. Enter your mysql password.
 3. Type `use team1` into the mysql shell.
 4. Exit the mysql shell.
+5. In the file "run.py", at the bottom, replace the default database password with your own MySQL password.

 ## Functionality
 <b>Home Page</b><br />